-- For sellers, we use technology to manage all aspects of new listings without any face-to-face contact.
+- For sellers, we are using technology to professionally manage all aspects of their listings without any face-to-face contact.

 - As is our normal practice, listing agreements, offers and contracts are being executed electronically using DocuSign.

-- Home inspections, appraisals and closings can all be successfully managed with no face-to-face meetings.
+- Home inspections, appraisals and closings are all being successfully managed with social distancing.

 Some sellers are pausing

 Some sellers who have a choice are waiting to list their homes.
 Others who have listed are temporarily taking their homes off the market.

 Our Chicago Market Report shows a decline in available inventory in March, the month where inventory is normally on the rise for the busy spring market.

 For those who wish to sell now, it is certainly possible.
 Plus, since many sellers are on the sidelines your property may get more attention.

 And all aspects of listing your property can be professionally managed without face-to-face meetings.

 Many buyers remain quite unsure of their economic future.
 As such, they are staying on the sidelines.
 Some have lost their jobs.
 Some have lost their down payment nest egg in the volatile stock market.